Best Single-Premium Life Insurance Companies

 Single-premium whole life insurance

 Single-premium whole life is the most common form of SPL insurance.
-A lump-sum payment provides lifetime coverage and builds cash value with guaranteed interest.
-You can borrow against or withdraw from the cash value.
+A lump-sum payment provides lifetime coverage and builds cash value with guaranteed interest, allowing you to borrow against or withdraw from it.

 A single-premium whole life insurance policy works well for those who want stability and predictable growth without actively managing investments.